5l1v3r1/Acer_Chromebook-C740/README.md

 # Acer (Chromebook) - C740

+# This repo is far from done, it can be updated any time.

 This repository is created for To share with me knowledge and everything is done for educational purposes.
 I take no responsibility whatsoever over other users' responsibility and I urge no one to use these methods to bypass and remotely lock the chromebook.

 All photos is taken with a Google Pixel 4 phone